Zverik/every_door_plugin/README.md

 You can also add an `every_door` section and straight write [`plugin.yaml`](https://every-door.app/plugins/metadata/) contents there.
 The pubspec top values still have the priority.

+Note that for publishing to EDPR, you would need the `description` key, so you can't get around adding that section.
+See [the example](example/pubspec.yaml).

 Create a `plugin` directory for any static files you will need packaged.
 When you refer a file like `icons/bus.svg`, whether from the yaml file